ockdavid/Whatsapp_Sentiment_Analysis/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+In this Readme file is gonna be explained some parts of the code because the ipynb file already has comments that explain everything.

 ## V - Requirements
 There are some requirements to follow whether you want to play with this code.